apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Difference between Mode='reschedule' and Deferrable=True in Sensors
 -------------------------------------------------------------------

-In Airflow, Sensors wait for specific conditions to be met before proceeding with downstream tasks.
-Sensors have two options for managing idle periods: mode='reschedule' and deferrable=True.
-As mode='reschedule' is a parameter specific to the BaseSensorOperator in Airflow, which allows the sensor to reschedule itself if the condition is not met, whereas, 'deferrable=True' is a convention used by some operators to indicate that the task can be retried (or deferred) later, but it is not a built-in parameter or mode in the Airflow.
-The actual behavior of retrying the task may vary depending on the specific operator implementation.
+In Airflow, sensors wait for specific conditions to be met before proceeding with downstream tasks.
+Sensors have two options for managing idle periods: ``mode='reschedule'`` and ``deferrable=True``.
+Because ``mode='reschedule'`` is a parameter specific to the BaseSensorOperator in Airflow, it allows the sensor to reschedule itself if the condition is not met. ``'deferrable=True'`` is a convention used by some operators to indicate that the task can be retried (or deferred) later, but it is not a built-in parameter or mode in Airflow.
+The actual behavior of retrying the task varies depending on the specific operator implementation.

 +--------------------------------------------------------+--------------------------------------------------------+
 |           mode='reschedule'                            |          deferrable=True                               |